PGomes92/opensignalsreader/README.md

 # opensignalsreader
 Python package to read [OpenSignals (r)evolution](http://bitalino.com/en/software) files and automatic sensor data conversion for [BITalino (r)evolution](http://bitalino.com) sensor data.

+**Important:**
+This repository does not contain any code written by PLUX and/or the BITalino team.
+Use the [issue board of the opensignalsreader repository](https://github.com/PGomes92/opensignalsreader/issues) in case you experience any issues using opensignalsreader or if you need any support, instead of contacting PLUX.

 ## Installation
 This package can be installed using the ```pip``` tool:
 ```python